NieneB/InternshipReport/index.md

 ### Remarks on the questionnaire

-- "works logical, though information is missing"
+- Works logical, though information is missing.
-- "Make the pop-up disappear when the mouse moves away"
+- Make the pop-up disappear when the mouse moves away.
-- " I miss a total overview of the page"
+- I miss a total overview of the page.
-- "Finish line, not working.. "
+- Finish line, not working..
-- " The elevation graph should follow the x,y of mouse instead of following just x"
+- The elevation graph should follow the x,y of mouse instead of following just x.
-- " text window sometimes conflicts with the layer selector"
+- Text window sometimes conflicts with the layer selector.
-- "cursor on the map synchronies with the moving circle on the line"
+- Cursor on the map synchronies with the moving circle on the line.
-- "also point selection, not only line"
+- Also point selection, not only line.
-- Ugly button on the introduction page
+- Ugly button on the introduction page.
-- I would like to know more about the different map layers
+- I would like to know more about the different map layers.
-- drawing button for the line is hard to find
+- Drawing button for the line is hard to find.
 - While waiting, put a waiting sign.
 - You would expect the information about the field to pop up when the moving circle is on the field, instead of the mouse.
+- Ask people for collaboration, for example make a text-editor do the texts.
+- Typography was hard to read.
+- A lot of introduction text.
+- Looks like the focus is more on the height then on the names.
+- Drawing the line and clicking was difficult, had to get used to it.
+Nice view into height differences.
+Though I don't understand the origin of the field names yet.
+The line shows weird peaks, I would like to know what this is.
+- I would like to have this for the area I live in.
+- With long lines, the names are on top of each other.
+- Clicking last point of the line to finish it was difficult to find.
+- Nice that you really learn something about the names through the information.
+- Put the year on the map.
+- Some targeted assignments would help understanding the field-names better.
+- Nice, I would like to have this were I am personally living.
+- More locations would be nice.
+- Layout of the map is nice, but some this could be made more readable.
+- Continue!
+- Unpredictable behaviour with drawing the line.
+- Can't get the results good on the screen.
+- Text at the bottom is not readable.

 # Discussion